MydonSolutions/pypeline/README.md

 ## Post-processing Pipeline Stages (POSTPROC)

 The value of the POSTPROC key space delimits the list of stage-scripts that make up the post-processing pipeline.
-Each stage's name listed names the `postproc_stagename.py` script to be loaded from the directory of the primary `hpguppi_pypeline.py` script.
+Each stage-name listed names the `postproc_stagename.py` script to be loaded from the directory of the primary `hpguppi_pypeline.py` script.

 ## Stage Requirements

 > An artificial stage is inferred for the hpguppi RAW acquisition with the name
 > `hpguppi`.
 Its output is the single filepath (sans `%d{4}.raw`) of the
-> latest RAW file recorded
+> latest RAW file recorded.

 Each stage's script is expected to have a `run()` with the following declaration, as well as the following 4 variables: